vigneshibmpub/event-automatio-vign/_connectors/kc-sink-zeebe/installation.md

 forID: kc-sink-zeebe
 categories: [sink]
 connectorTitle: "Zeebe"
-excerpt: "Excertp of zeebe index"
+excerpt: "Excertp of zeebe installation"
 ---

 To use the {{page.connectorTitle}} {{page.categories}} connector, complete the following steps: